-PLEASE NOTE that your flight details must be submitted by June 30th 2011.
+PLEASE NOTE that your flight details must be submitted by January 9th 2015, for the latest.
 We need time to ensure that we can arrange adequate transport for you, so you need to be sure that these details are in before the deadline date!